Big Pigeon - Pottawattamie County, Iowa

 † Curry, Jack Benton, SN 98652, US Merchant Marine, Pott.
 Co.

-• Tanker Pan Massachusetts fireman/wiper; KIA 19 Feb 1942, off Cape Canaveral, FL; Pan Massachusetts torpedoed and sunk by German submarine U-128; 20 dead, 18 survivors; Battle of the Atlantic; BNR
+• Tanker Pan Massachusetts fireman/wiper; KIA 19 Feb 1942, off Cape Canaveral, FL; Pan Massachusetts torpedoed and sunk by submarine U-128; 20 dead, 18 survivors; BNR.

 † Halladay, Robert Monroe, SN O-115172, US Naval Aviation, Pott.
 Co.

 • Naval Air Scout Sqdn.
-VS-2 or VS-1D15, based at Coco Solo, Panama Canal Zone; Vought OS2N-1 Kingfisher BuNo 01408 pilot; DNB 5 Nov 1942 in Caribbean Sea NE of Cristobal, Panama Canal Zone; aircraft accident; Battle of the Atlantic; BNR.
+VS-2 or VS-1D15, based at Coco Solo, Panama Canal Zone; Vought OS2N-1 Kingfisher BuNo 01408 pilot; DNB 5 Nov 1942 in Caribbean Sea NE of Cristobal, Panama Canal Zone; aircraft accident; BNR.

 † Hansen, Arnt Billy, SN O-165735, US Navy, US Naval Academy class of 1943, Pott.
 Co.